 By the time we got back to the hotel, the sun was starting to set so we decided to enjoy some pool time and relax.
 We spent our wedding night eating leftover Thai food in bed and watching Speed.
 Pretty romantic stuff haha!

 I suppose I should probably note that we didn’t tell any of our family members about eloping until a few days after the fact…it went over about as well as I thought it would.
 The lucky (?) part is that after everything that’s happened with COVID-19 is that anyone who was upset before is now thankful we got married when we did!
 It was about a week after we got home for the entire world turned upside down.
 Cody and I are so thankful we didn’t plan a huge wedding and have to cancel it.
-We were, however, planning a big European honeymoon but didn’t get to the booking stage before the boarders closed…something to look forward to for 2021 I guess!
+We were, however, planning a big European honeymoon but didn’t get to the booking stage before the borders closed…something to look forward to for 2021 I guess!

 It’s funny that after a whirlwind of negativity this year, it is the year we got married.
 We will likely always look back and remember 2020 to be the craziest year of our lives…even crazier is that we are only half way through it!
 Honestly, I don’t even want to know what’s in store for the next 6 months.
 I’m not sure I could handle it if you told me!